francislin96/OMSA-CS7643-AgriVision/README.md

 ```
 $ wget URL_TO_WEIGHTS.pth
 ```
+## Repo Structure
+Since we worked on several different aspects of the coe base at once, and not all of them were compatible, there are several branches in the repo.
+* main contains almost everything for the fixmatch implementations and local model training
+* Few-Shot-Learning contains the exploration of few shot learning for our dataset
+* deeplab_training_4GPUs contains the code for training the DeepLabModels on Stan's workstation at work.

 ## Inference Code or Django App Deployment
 Use this section to explain how to run inference scripts and/or stand up the Django application.
 We can always try to have this deployed in a AWS Sagemaker serverless instance for easy inference but that might be overkill...